-“Starting April 21, we will be expanding our use of mobile-friendliness as a ranking signal.
+“Starting on April 21, we will be expanding our use of mobile-friendliness as a ranking signal.
 This change will affect mobile searches in all languages worldwide and will have a significant impact in our search results.
-Consequently, users will find it easier to get relevant, high quality search results that are optimised for their devices.”
+Consequently, users will find it easier to get relevant, high-quality search results that are optimised for their devices.”

 For more on this please visit the following link – http://googlewebmastercentral.blogspot.co.uk/2015/02/finding-more-mobile-friendly-search.html

 This conversion will ensure that all of the hard work is done for the user, ensuring they get the best possible experience when visiting your website.

 The need for ‘zooming’ in order to read the content will be eliminated and the navigation will become far easier, therefore minimising the risk of hitting the wrong link.